warrenqi/warrenqi.github.io/_posts/2020-10-02-snowflake.md

 >"To improve the hit rate and avoid redundant caching of individual table files across worker nodes of a VW, the query optimizer assigns input file sets to worker nodes using consistent hashing over table file names [31].
 Subsequent or concurrent queries accessing the same table file will therefore do this on the same worker node."

 This technique allows Snowflake to avoid eagerly replacing cache contents when a node fails, or the VW resizes - the underlying node LRU cache will eventually correct itself.
 This simplifies the system.

+Compare and contrast the cache replacement "eagerness" with Facebook TAO -- they are opposites of each other.

 When one Snowflake VW worker finishes its work early, it can _file steal_ additional work from peer workers for the duration and scope of a current query.
 This helps alleviate straggler nodes.